scionproto-contrib/csnet/docs/getting-started.md

 int ret = scion_topology_from_file(&topology, "path/to/your/topology.json");
 ```

-The `topology.json` file contains the topology information of your local AS.
-If you are running the local SCION network
+The `topology.json` file should contain the topology information of your local AS.
+If you are running the local SCION
-you can copy this file from `./network/scion-testnet/topos/default/ASXXX_X_XXX/topology.json` where `XXX_X_XXX` should
+network (locally running test network in `./network/scion-testnet`) you can copy this file from
+`./network/scion-testnet/topos/default/ASXXX_X_XXX/topology.json` where `XXX_X_XXX`
-be replaced with the AS number of the AS you want your application to be in.
-For example, the examples in `./examples`
+should be replaced with the AS number of the AS you want your application to be in.
+For example, the examples in
-all use the local AS `ASff00_0_112`.
+`./examples` all use the local AS `ASff00_0_112`.
+In case you want to connect to a different SCION network than the
+local test network you have to
+provide your own `topology.json`.

 Check the return code (`ret`) to ensure the topology was created successfully.
 A non-zero value indicates an error —
 refer to the API documentation for error code explanations.